Modelling two-dimensional droplet rebound off deep fluid baths: Results

-One of the key distinctions between the work presented and the current literature is the dynamic inclusion of the lubrication layer within the model.
-In Figure~\ref{fig: Air Layer (x,t)} we see a spatio-temporal plot of the lubrication layer height.
-Only plotting where the system is computing the air layer $\Omega_{l^*}$.
-We can see that there are three main regions of rebound, the first phase happens quickly as the droplet initially gets close enough to the bath and the lubrication region spreads out as the baths free surface is pushed out the way.
-After the lubrication region has reached it's maximum contact, it begins to recede and peel away from the droplet.
-As it peels away, a band near the outer edge of the region begins to form where the layer is much thinner than the main body.
-If coalescence were permitted, it is possible that this would be the point (or ring) of first contact that is present in the literature \citep{thoroddsen2003air}, and in the case of touchdown, we would expect to see first contact between the droplet and the bath to be made here.
+A key distinction between the work presented here and the current literature is the dynamic inclusion of the lubrication layer within the model.
+In Figure~\ref{fig: Air Layer (x,t)} we show a spatio-temporal plot of the lubrication layer height, over $\Omega_{l^*}(t)$.
+There are three main stages of rebound.
+The first stage happens quickly as the droplet ``impacts'' the bath and the lubrication region spreads out on timescales shorter than $t_\sigma$.
+Rapidly, the lubrication region reaches its maximum extent and in the second stage begins to recede as the droplet peels away from the bath.
+During this stage, a narrow region forms near the outer edge where the layer depth is much thinner than at the centre of the lubrication region.
+If coalescence were permitted by the model, this would be the point of first contact that is described in the literature \cite{thoroddsen2003air}.
+We could expect to see contact when this depth is sufficiently small for atomic scale effects (e.g. Van der Waals forces) to become relevant.
+The third stage is pinchoff, which happens on a very short timescale and with negative pressure (suction) near the pinchoff point.

-We also are able to see region of near constant thickness at the centre of the region for most of the impact.
-It has been shown in \citet{tang2019bouncing}, and corroborated in many papers such as \citet{galeano2021capillary, alventosa2023inertio, sprittles2024gas}, that this near constant thickness region is of $\mathcal{O}(1)\ \mu$m, which aligns with both the lubrication-mediated model and DNS presented here. and is corroborated by Figures \ref{fig: Pressures}, where we can see the regions of constant pressure and constant layer thickness lining up.
-The regions where the layer pinches at the boundaries lines up with the `spikes' at the edge of the pressure profile.
+The centre lubrication region in both the lubrication-mediated model and DNS presented is of near constant thickness of $\mathcal{O}(1)\ \mu$m and pressure $\mathcal{O}(\sigma/R_0)$ for most of the impact, a quasi-static air cushion.
+This was experimentally observed in Tang \textit{et al} \cite{tang2019bouncing}, and corroborated in DNS computations \cite{galeano2021capillary, alventosa2023inertio, sprittles2024gas}.
+The region where the layer pinches at its boundaries lines up with the maxima (at the transition between stage 1 and stage 2) and minima (during stage 2) at the edge of the pressure profile.

-In Figure~\ref{fig: Pressures}(a) we include horizontal bars across the plot which correspond to the slices shown in Figure~\ref{fig: h,Q,P nondimmed}.
-Here we plot a nondimensional version of the lubrication layer height $h/R_0$, pressure profile $P^*$ which is setting ambient $p_{\text{atm}}=1$, and flux $Q^*$ which matches the choice for pressure. all of these are plotted against $x/R_0$ indicating the percentage of the unperturbed radius they take up.
+In Figure~\ref{fig: Pressures}(a) the horizontal bars across the plot correspond to the plots shown in Figure~\ref{fig: h,Q,P nondimmed}.
+There we show the nondimensional lubrication layer height $h/R_0$, pressure profile $P^*=P/(\sigma/R_0)$, and flux $Q^*$ against $x/R_0$, thus also indicating the fraction of the unperturbed radius they take up.
+These four times were selected as representative of impact stages.